Trendyol/go-dcp-kafka/README.md

 | kafka_connector_latency_ms               | Time to adding to the batch.           | N/A    | Gauge      |
 | kafka_connector_batch_produce_latency_ms | Time to produce messages in the batch. | N/A    | Gauge      |

-For DCP related metrics see [also](https://github.com/Trendyol/go-dcp-client#exposed-metrics).
+For DCP related metrics see [also](https://github.com/Trendyol/go-dcp#exposed-metrics).

 ## Contributing

-Go Kafka Connect Couchbase is always open for direct contributions.
+Go Dcp Kafka is always open for direct contributions.
 For more information please check our [Contribution Guideline document](./CONTRIBUTING.md).

 ## License